AaronLaw/my-setting/Machine Status-Windows 7.md

     + add to a domain "cheng.local"

 (This is a VM Image made by Virtualbox 5.1, for running BIOS in Virtualbox.
-Shutdown before rebooting to join to domain "cheng.local", which preventing Windows update extending the hdd.)
+Shutdown before rebooting to join to domain "cheng.local", which preventing Windows update expending harddisk.)

 Remarks: Admin, CH39xxx